gotham-indi/example-repo/README.md

-# Example Repository
+# Example repository
-This is a sample repo, Hello World!
+This is just a sample, Hello World!